Let's look at the key reasons that are pushing Allakos Inc. (ALLK) to new highs

 Allakos Inc. (ALLK) Breakdown of a Key Holders of the stock

-Observing investor behavior towards Biotechnology industry stocks is more important than anything else.
+As we move forward, let’s examine how large-scale investors are investing in this stock of the Biotechnology Industry.
 The insider ownership of Allakos Inc. is 4.10%, while institutional ownership is 80.40%.
 The most recent insider transaction that took place on Sep 28, was worth 432,480.
 In this transaction Director of this company sold 4,000 shares at a rate of $108.12, taking the stock ownership to the 0 shares.

 Allakos Inc. (ALLK) Recent Fiscal highlights

-As on 3/30/2022, Multinational firm has announced its last quarter scores, in which it reported -$3.6 earnings per share (EPS) for the period falling under the consensus outlook (set at -$1.95) by -$1.65.
+In its latest quarterly report, released on 3/30/2022, the company reported earnings of -$3.6 per share, which was $0.1 lower than the consensus estimate of $0.26.
+In terms of return on equity, this company recorded -19.55% in contrast with 50.0% return on Investment (trailing twelve months).
 This company achieved a return on equity of -49.07.
 Wall Street market experts anticipate that the next fiscal year will bring earnings of -0.75 per share during the current fiscal year.

 According to the Wall Street analysts, stocks earnings will be around -61.70% per share during the next fiscal year.
 For the long-term projections, market analysts anticipate that the company’s EPS will plunge by -10.50% during the next five years compared to -64.00% drop over the previous five years of trading.